 We are well in to the cold dark months now, a season that has been marketed as ‘cold and flu season’.
-For me, ‘cold and flu ‘is not a season – both colds and flu are respiratory illnesses caused by viruses which are present all year long, whilst seasons mark beautiful natural dividers of the year.
-By naming the winter season as ‘cold and flu’ we are generating fear and anticipation of illness around what should be a period of warmth, comfort and restoration.
+For me, ‘cold and flu ‘is not a season - both colds and flu are respiratory illnesses caused by viruses which are present all year long.

-What makes us more susceptible to becoming affected by viruses and overcoming them really lies in how strong our natural defences are.
-It is absolutely true that we can thrive during the winter months if we take a bit more care in supporting our immune system particularly with consideration to the following –
+What makes us more susceptible to becoming affected by these viruses and overcoming them really lies in how strong our natural defences are.
+It is absolutely true that we can thrive during the winter months if we take a bit more care in supporting our immune system

 It might not really appeal to go outside for a run or attend a vigorous exercise class, but it’s important to keep active, even if at a slower pace than usual.
 A brisk walk for 30 minutes in the fresh air, a slower-pace yoga class, a fun outdoor activity with the kids….
 These can all keep us active and help lower stress hormones.

 not only keeps us hydrated but water carries oxygen in the body to all cells.
 It helps flush out toxins and foreign invaders through the kidneys.
 Dehydration can add to fatigue and brain-fog.
 Try and aim for 1 and a half litres per day depending on your activity levels this could be a little more or less.
 Herbal teas count in our daily water intake but not coffee nor black tea which are high in caffeine and are dehydrating.
 If you find water really dull try adding a bit of chopped fruit, ginger or herbs to make it more interesting.

 Finally if you usually struggle during the winter months, try to find some joy in this season.